S-Tim/beta-booking/README.md

 # Beta Booking

 Are you also tired of entering all your data over and over again to book your bouldering timeslots?
-Is so, then this is the perfect browser extension for you!
+If so, then this is the perfect browser extension for you!

 ![Beta-Booking Popup Image](readme_images/beta-booking-popup.png?raw=true)